Hotels near Moore St Fields

 Which hotels near Moore St Fields have laundry facilities?

-Which hotels near Moore St Fields have a pool?
+Which hotels near Moore St Fields have an outdoor pool?

 Which hotels near Moore St Fields have suites or extra space?